One-stop pension provision and risk coverage Private pension provision

 What is Pillar 3?

-The Swiss pension system consists of three pillars: Pillar 1 (state cover), Pillar 2 (occupational benefits insurance) and Pillar 3 (private pension provision).
+The Swiss pension system consists of three pillars: Pillar 1 (state coverage), Pillar 2 (occupational benefits insurance) and Pillar 3 (private pension provision).
 The main objective of Pillar 3 is to close any pension gaps.
-The Swiss pension system subdivides Pillar 3 into Pillar 3a (tied pensions) and Pillar 3b (flexible pensions).
+The Swiss pension system subdivides Pillar 3 into Pillar 3a (restricted pensions) and Pillar 3b (flexible pensions).

 What is a pension gap?

 A pension gap occurs when income and the financial options in retirement are no longer enough to maintain your accustomed standard of living.
-The rule of thumb is that around 80% of your last gross salary should be available every month.
+The rule of thumb is that you should have around 80% of your last gross salary available every month.
 If the amount paid out is less than 80%, then there is a pension gap.

 How do I identify a pension gap?